DurandalForge/durandal.punches/README.md

-Enabling you to explore Angular 2.0 with knockout js in a Backward Compatible way.
+Enabling you to explore Durandal NextGen with knockout js in a Backward Compatible way.

 ```javascript
 ko.bindingHandlers.someCoolElement = { /* ... */ };